 Tickets are available to use Library laptops, customers are required to have their own library card to access computers.

-Bring your own device tickets are also available for customers who are able to bring their own laptop.
+Bring your own device tickets are also available for customers who can bring their own laptop.

 Suitable for 8-11 years.

-Code Club Module 2 Term 1 @ Casula Library
+Code Club Term 4 @ Carnes Hill Library

 Level up your coding skills using the accessible programming language, Scratch.